dubinsky/dubinsky/notes/Publishing/Site Publisher.md

 - Group backlinks by alias (like mentions in the old collector)?
 - clean up, modularize and modernize the CSS (and layout)
+- add pretty-printing of XML files
 - Markup/Content split: do I need it?
 Store/Collection split.
 - collection aliases: Cloudflare Worker (see Design)
+- add a viewer for individual images: fragments, alternative scans etc.
 - sort the pages in transclusion order, extract sections and blocks,  transclude, and style the transclusions;
 - handle categories; they can be wiki links?!
 - auto-create category pages